internetofvoice/vsms-skeleton/README.md

 ### Assets
 Place your frontend files (CSS, JavaScript, images, ...) here as this directory is web-accessible – in contrary to the `/app` directory, to which direct access is forbidden.
-You'll find a copy of the [Bootstrap Library](http://getbootstrap.com/) here, which is used to generate a responsive login page for Amazon's account linking feature.
+You'll find a copy of [Bootstrap](http://getbootstrap.com/) here, which is used to generate a responsive login page for Amazon's account linking feature.

 ## Setup
 ### Server